 Hello my dedicated readers you may be wondering where I have been of late.
 That answer is simple I’ve been working on the reawakend Relics of Orr as well their new show tapestries of orr.
 I’m having a ton of fun with Guild wars 2 and have some content in the works for here as well.
 If you ever want to contact me in game I’ll be playign Shongaqu.

 Merados Goldwind eyed the small pale skinned Asura with a calculating gaze.
-The Asura for his part ignored the large human and focused on shuffling a deck of cards in his surprisingly dexterous child sized hands.
-As he shuffled the deck he drew no small amount of attention from the other parishioners of the pub.
+In the background muffled conversations droned, punctured by the tinkling of glassware.
+The Asura for his part ignored the large human and focused on shuffling a deck of cards in his tiny, but surprisingly dexterous hands.
+As he shuffled the deck he drew no small amount of attention from the other parishioners.
 Asura were not unheard of in Ascalon, but few if any Ascaloneans had actually seen one.
 Most news of the arrogant race came from stories told by Dwarven traders.
 Continue reading

 It’s a good sign that after the Guild Wars 2 beta weekend the nitpicks I have are minor when compared to other beta’s I’ve participated in.
 In SWTOR I rolled my eyes every time I entered another copy of “generic cave layout 1”.
 In The secret world the combat felt loose and the quests repetitive.
 Champions Online had a confusing attribute and gear system.
 While those game did improve over time I was amazed that GW2 felt so functional.
 One of the few nitpicks I did have with GW2 however was the human appearance options.
 Continue reading